MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-move-region.md

 ## Clean up

-Once your workbook has been created in the new region, delete the original workbook in the previous region.
+Once your workbook is created in the new region, delete the original workbook in the previous region.

 1. Open the original workbook in the workbook viewer.
 1. Use the **Edit** toolbar button to enter edit mode.
 1. From the edit tools dropdown (pencil icon), choose **Delete Workbook**.

-If you renamed your workbook to import it into a new region, you can rename the workbook to the previous name after the original workbook has been deleted by using the Edit Mode toolbar's edit tools dropdown **Rename** item.
+If you renamed your workbook to import it into a new region, you can rename the workbook to the previous name after the original workbook is deleted by using the Edit Mode toolbar's edit tools dropdown **Rename** item.

 ## Next Steps